gphuang/gphuang.github.io/about.md

 permalink: /about/
 ---

-Currently I am a research scientist at SILO.AI, Helsinki.
-I received my Ph.D. and B.Sc. degree from School of EEE, NTU, Singapore in 2013 and 2008 respectively.
+I am a research scientist in Speech Recognition and Natural Language Processing, with a focus on acoustic-phonetics and neural language models.
+Currently, I am with the Aalto Speech Group in Helsinki, Finland.
 I enjoy working on machine learning problems and developing practical solutions.
-My work has revolved around the challenges in automatic speech recognition (ASR) and natural language processing (NLP), with a focus on acoustic-phonetics and language modeling.

 ## Social Media